liamnichols/iBeaconScanner/README.md

 iBeaconScanner
 ==============

-Mac Application to scan for nearby iBeacons regardless of their UUID
+Mac Application to scan for nearby iBeacons regardless of their UUID.

+iBeaconScanner also has the ability to show multiple beacons with the same Beacon UUID to make debugging iBeacon issues even easier!

 Download